Aam-Digital/ndb-setup/README.md

 This setup repository comes with a [docker compose](https://github.com/Aam-Digital/ndb-setup/blob/master/nginx-proxy/docker-compose.yml) for setting up the nginx-proxy.

 1. Create the required network
    > docker network create nginx-proxy_default
 2. In `nginx-proxy/docker-compose.yml` set `DEFAULT_EMAIL` to a valid email address
 3. Start the required containers (this is only needed once on a server)
    > cd nginx-proxy && docker-compose up -d
 4. Set the `VIRTUAL_HOST`and`LETSENCRYPT_HOST` as environment variables on new docker containers to define under which URL they should be reachable

 # User management in Keycloak
 The system uses the [Keycloak](https://www.keycloak.org/) identity management system.

+## Setup

-To start the required docker containers execute the following:
+To start the required docker containers execute the following (this is only needed once on a server):
 1. In `keykloak/docker-compose.yml` set `KC_DB_PASSWORD` and `POSTGRES_PASSWORD` to the same **secure** password
-2. Start the required containers (this is only needed once on a server)
+2. Start the required containers
    > cd keycloak && docker-compose up -d

+## Add an instance

+To add an application to the Keycloak execute the following:

+1. User `docker ps` to get the ID of the Keycloak container
+2. Run the script `create_realm.sh` with the container ID, the keycloak admin password and the name of the application
+3. Go the admin UI of your keycloak
+4. Navigate to the realm with the name of the application
+5. Click on _Clients_
+6. Select _app_
+7. Select _Export_ from _Action_ in the right top corner
+8. Place this file in the assets folder of the application with the name `keycloak.json`
+9. Go to _Realm Settings_
+10. Click on _Keys_
+11. From the `RSA256` entry use `Kid` as `<KID>` in the `couchdb.ini` file, place the public key where it says `<PUBLIC_KEY>` and uncomment this line
+12. Run `docker-compose stop && docker-compose up -d`
+13. The application is now connected with Keycloak
+14. (optional) Migrate existing users from CouchDB to keycloak by running
+   > node migrate-users.js <COUCHDB_URL> <COUCHDB_PASSWORD> <KEYCLOAK_URL> <KEYCLOAK_ADMIN_PASSWORD> <APPLICATION_NAME>

 # Building the Docker Image
 *If you just want to use ndb-core through docker, you should not have to build the image yourself.
 Use the pre-built image on Docker Hub [aamdigital/ndb-server](https://cloud.docker.com/u/aamdigital/repository/docker/aamdigital/ndb-server).*